alpaka-group/llama/README.md

 However it is not possible to iterate over struct members in C++11, so we need to define the DD in the above-shown way.
-The naming of the members needs to be predefined to detect the semantically same member in differend DDs.
+The naming of the members needs to be predefined to detect the semantically same members in differend DDs.
 Furthermore these namings can be encapsulated inside namespaces.

-The DD tree would look like this:
+The defined DD tree would look like this:

 ![Datum domain as tree](./documentation/images/layout_tree.svg)